 On paper it sounds like a project dead on arrival; a creative mind in rejection of his own success, daring a new mainstream audience to go down into this pit with him and call it fun, call it art.

 “I was fucking positive that Isaac would not do well,” says McMillen on a Skype call from his home in Santa Cruz, California.
 “In fact I was banking on it not doing well.
 I wanted to do something that was so opposite and unexpected coming off of Meat Boy.”

 Only The Binding of Isaac did do well.
 Very well.
 It has sold over two million copies, spawned a major expansion, and two and a half years after its original release has retained a loyal and active following.
-Now McMillen and developer Nicalis are set to release an overhauled version for consoles under the tiltle The Binding of Isaac: Rebirth.
+Now McMillen is set to release an overhauled version for consoles under the tiltle The Binding of Isaac: Rebirth.
 In terms of longevity, Isaac has eclipsed its predecessor.

 The story of Isaac‘s unexpected transformation into The Little Piece of Shit that Could starts, appropriately, with its design.
 People play the hell out of this game.
 Log in 300 hours and you can safely consider yourself a casual.
 Like a lot of roguelikes, its replayability is all about diversity.
 Tiered levels are randomly generated as Isaac starts in his basement and travels deeper and deeper in his own psyche, with a big, ugly smattering of enemies to combat and even more collectables for Isaac to use.
 The bullet hell of later bosses and permanent death increase the difficulty way past the rage quit; all that’s left to do is shake your head and laugh, to know you’ve been thoroughly beaten.
 There is peace in this defeat.